-Decision-making and Representation: Adult men of the family are generally the main decision makers and considered as heads of households.
-As a result, women often have little decisionmaking power and are often not given the space to contribute to decisions about their families' needs and future.
+adult men of the family are generally the main decision makers and considered as heads of households.
+As a result, women often have little decision-making power and are often not given the space to contribute to decisions about their families' needs and future.
 Women's limited agency within the family also impedes women's ability to influence decision making processes with external stakeholders, such as community leaders, local authorities, aid workers and service providers, etc., where only heads of households are consulted.
-As noted by the Center for Diversity and National Harmony, women play a limited role in shaping socio-political life in Rakhine, they have restricted opportunities to discuss their needs and wants, and have limited decision making power regarding issues that affect them and their futures.
-48 Women's leadership and representation in decision making structures at camp, village, township and state levels remains low at all levels.
-While women's political representation is low across Myanmar, the situation is exacerbated in Rakhine, where there were no female parliamentarians elected to the Rakhine State Parliament in 2015, and only three women were elected from the Rakhine State constituencies to the Union Parliament in Navpvitaw.
-49 There are no female ward/village tract administrators (W/VTAs) or Township/District Administrators in the state altogether.50 While some women's civil society groups have demonstrated some degree of influence, for example by intervening on behalf of survivors of SGBV in high-profile cases, their impact on policymaking is otherwise limited.51
+As noted by the center for diversity and national harmony, women play a limited role in shaping socio-political life in Rakhine, they have restricted opportunities to discuss their needs and wants, and have limited decision making power regarding issues that affect them and their futures.50 women's leadership and representation in decision making structures at camp, village, township and state levels remains low at all levels.
+While women's political representation is low across Myanmar, the situation is exacerbated in Rakhine, where there were no female parliamentarians elected to the Rakhine state parliament in 2015, and only three women were elected from the Rakhine state constituencies to the union parliament in Nay Pyi Taw.51 There are no female ward/village tract administrators (W/VTAs) or township/district administrators in the state altogether.52 While some women's civil society groups have demonstrated some degree of influence, for example by intervening on behalf of survivors of GBV in high-profile cases, their impact on policymaking is otherwise limited.53